 Located on the South Hamilton, Massachusetts campus of Gordon-Conwell Theological Seminary, Berkshire maintains a professorship, resident and commuter student population, Adventual Library, and scholarship program.

-As Associate Professor of Church History, Dr. Gordon Isaac teaches courses with Advent Christian focus as well as several in the basic curriculum of the Seminary.
-As Director of the center for Advent Christian Studies, he meets regularly with students who are a part of the Advent Christian denomination.
+As Professor of Church History, Dr. Gordon Isaac teaches courses with Advent Christian focus as well as several in the basic curriculum of the Seminary.
+As Director of the center for Advent Christian Studies, he meets with students who are a part of the Advent Christian denomination.
 Dr. Isaac provides mentoring and support to the seminary experience.

 Berkshire provides regular events that allow Advent Christian students the opportunity to build relationships with each other.
 Dedicated to promoting trained leadership in the Advent Christian denomination, Berkshire helps students to discover their purpose, and find career placement opportunities.

 Berkshire maintains a historic collection of religious Americana related to the Adventual movement of the mid-nineteenth century.
 Students have access to priceless artifacts and literature produced during the movement where the Second Coming of Christ was introduced to American theology.
 This resource is housed in the lower level of the Goddard Library, So.
 Hamilton, MA campus.

 Berkshire maintains one of the best scholarship programs available for seminary students at GCTS.
 Our program offers up to fifty percent of a student’s academic cost significantly reducing the burden of student debt.